-However, because both Revd Nick Hay and Revd Dr Andy Schuman have very full diaries, if you would like one of them to take the service then it is important that you contact them before making arrangements with your Funeral Director (it solves a lot of problems).
+However, because C of E Clergy can have a very full diary, if you would like one of them to take the service then it is important that you contact them before making arrangements with your Funeral Director (it solves a lot of problems).

 Please contact the church office so that they might ask the clergy to make contact with you.

 When making contact please give us details of the deceased and full contact details of yourself (Phone number(s), email address and postal address).